lfokazi/secure-file-statement-delivery/README.md

 The file is uploaded to the configured S3 Bucket.
 Upload path is not considered a critical path so it is performed async.

+A sample statement test file generated with Claude Sonnet 4 is available at samples/monthly_statement.html

 **List Statements (Admin)**

 Supported with the  **`GET /v1/api/workforce/documents/customer/statements`** endpoint.